|

 to court documents and interviews with people involved in the

+exhibition.
 Mr. Barstow explained, "Faced with

 rising costs and the unwillingness of major corporations